rydmike/flex_color_scheme/README.md

 that have larger visible surfaces using the surface branding look like.
 A theme showcase widget again shows the theme with several common Material widgets.

+In this case we also use the laziest option for crating our 2nd custom olive green light and dark theme, we create the `FlexSchemeColor` with the `from` factory that only requires the primary color.
+It still usually manages to create pretty well toned themes from just a single color for each theme mode.

  ```dart
  void main() => runApp(const DemoApp());